 where $\mu=0.001015549$ was chosen so that the exact exchange energy of the H atom is obtained.
 The exchange energies of neutral atoms and ions obtained with \xcref{MGGA;X;PBE;GX} are accurate and compete with standard GGA and MGGA functionals.
 The functional \xcref{MGGA;X;PBE;GX} was also combined with various GGA and MGGA correlation functionals, and the combination \xcref{MGGA;X;PBE;GX} + \xcref{MGGA;C;SCAN} appears quite accurate for atomization energies of diatomic molecules.

-\xclabel{MGGA;X;2D;JS17}{2017}{Jana2017:4804} The construction of this functional for 2D systems starts with a density matrix expansion for the exchange hole that is required to satisfy the HEG limit (\xcref{LDA;X;2D}) and two other conditions for the behavior with respect to the distance $\vec{r}_{12}=\vec{r}_2-\vec{r}_1$ from the reference electron (second-order term in the expansion in $\left\vert\vec{r}_{12}\right\vert$ and large $\left\vert\vec{r}_{12}\right\vert$ limit).
+\xclabel{MGGA;X;2D;JS17}{2017}{Jana2017:4804} The construction of this functional for 2D systems starts with a density matrix expansion for the exchange hole.
+This expansion is required to satisfy the HEG limit (\xcref{LDA;X;2D}) and two further conditions on the behavior with respect to the distance $\vec{r}_{12}=\vec{r}_2-\vec{r}_1$ from the reference electron, namely the second-order term in the expansion in $\left\vert\vec{r}_{12}\right\vert$ and the large-$\left\vert\vec{r}_{12}\right\vert$ limit.
 The resulting enhancement factor is given by

 where we have neglected the dependence on the paramagnetic current density $\bj_\sigma$ (\cref{eq:j-sigma}) that was introduced for gauge invariance.
 Furthermore

 and

 with $\lambda=0.74$ (fit to EXX-KLI results) and $\beta=30$ such that $F_{\text{x}}^{\text{JS17-2D}}$ is smooth at $p_\sigma^{2\text{D}}\approx0$.
 In these equations, $p_{\sigma}^{2\text{D}}$ is given by \cref{eq:p-sigma2d} and $\tilde{t}_{\sigma}^{2\text{D}}$ is given by \cref{eq:t-sigma} with $m=2$.